paramaggarwal/blog/content/machine-intelligence-begins:-how-we-got-here./index.md

 ---
-title: "Machine Intelligence Begins: How We Got Here."
+title: 'Machine Intelligence Begins: How We Got Here.'
-description: "We could start connecting the dots as far back as 1943 with The World War II, but movies like Enigma and The Imitation Game have already done that for us.
-We know that war is what gave us…"
+description: 'We could start connecting the dots as far back as 1943 with The World War II, but movies like Enigma and The Imitation Game have already done that for us.
+We know that war is what gave us…'
-date: "2016-03-25T17:46:55.308Z"
+date: '2016-03-25T17:46:55.308Z'
 categories:
   - Artificial Intelligence
   - Machine Learning
   - Future